brandon-d-logan/random-pizza/README.md

 # Random Avalanche Pizza Script
 Having trouble choosing an Avalanche Pizza?
 Use my random pizza selection script for Avalanche Pizza (https://order.toasttab.com/online/avalanche-pizza#!/) in Athens, OH.

-Just click the big red button and one of the signature pizzas will randomly be highlighted and scrolled-to and you can do the rest from there.
+Just execute the script (copy/paste it into your Dev Console OR save the bookmarklet version into a bookmark and click it) and click the big red button!
+One of the signature pizzas will randomly be highlighted and scrolled-to and you can do the rest from there.

 # Background
 Avalanche Pizza has so many amazing combinations, I got tired of having to make a decision when I ordered pizza.
 I wrote this script to easily make the choice a little less daunting, and if you don't like what gets picked, just run it again.